 After an anesthetic (eg, 2 drops of proparacaine 0.5%) is instilled into the inferior fornix, each lid is everted, and the entire conjunctiva and cornea are inspected with a binocular lens (loupe) or a slit lamp.
-Fluorescein staining (see Corneal examination) with cobalt light illumination renders abrasions and nonmetallic foreign bodies more apparent.
-Seidel sign is streaming of fluorescein away from a corneal defect, visible during slit-lamp examination.
-A positive Seidel sign suggests leakage of aqueous fluid through a corneal perforation.
+Fluorescein staining Corneal examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
+History includes location... read more with cobalt light illumination renders abrasions and nonmetallic foreign bodies more apparent.
+Seidel sign is streaming of fluorescein away from a corneal laceration, visible during slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
+History includes location... read more .
+A positive Seidel sign indicates leakage of aqueous fluid through a corneal perforation.
 Patients with multiple vertical linear abrasions should have their eyelids everted to search for a foreign body under the upper lid.
-Patients with a high-risk intraocular injury or (more rarely) visible globe perforation or a teardrop-shaped pupil should undergo CT to rule out intraocular foreign body and be seen by an ophthalmologist as soon as possible.
+Patients with a high-risk intraocular injury or (more rarely) visible globe perforation, or a teardrop-shaped pupil should undergo CT to rule out intraocular foreign body and be seen by an ophthalmologist as soon as possible.
+MRI should not be ordered if a metallic foreign body is suspected due to the possibility of the metal moving and causing further injury.

 After an anesthetic is instilled into the conjunctiva, clinicians can remove conjunctival foreign bodies by irrigation or lift them out with a moist sterile cotton applicator.
 A corneal foreign body that cannot be dislodged by irrigation may be lifted out carefully on the point of a sterile spud (an instrument designed to remove ocular foreign bodies) or of a 25- or 27-gauge hypodermic needle under loupe or, preferably, slit-lamp magnification; the patient must be able to stare without moving the eye during removal.